915 South Mooney Boulevard

-Career Technical Education programs offered the Hanford campus are Police Training, Fire Training, Industrial Maintenance, and Electrician Training.
-There are three POST Basic Police academies every year, two of which are offered in an intensive format which meet daily, and an extended academy which lasts ten months and meets primarily on the weekends.
+Career Technical Education programs offered the Hanford campus are Police Training, Fire Training, Industrial Maintenance, Electrician Training, and Certified Nursing Assistant.
+The two POST Basic Police academies are offered in an intensive format which meet typically Monday - Friday, with some exceptions.
 The firefighter academy is offered each Spring semester.

 Other services available for students at COS Hanford include the following: computers which are located in the library and available for student use, a Health Center, and regularly scheduled visits by personnel from the Access and Ability Center, Extended Opportunity Programs and Services, Work Experience, Veterans Resource Center, and Cal Works departments.